 Ayurveda is an ancient form of medicine.
 Translated to the “knowledge of life,” Ayurveda holds that all people are composed of three energies that govern the body and its functions.
-These energies are Vata, Pitta, and Kapha.
+These energies collectively known as the Doshas are Vata, Pitta, and Kapha.
 And just as these energies govern the body, Ayurveda also holds that the Earth is bound to these energies, with three real seasons, based on the same energies.
 When these doshas are in balance, the individual is healthy.

 The doshas are particular, and are made up of specific qualities that affect people in different ways.
 For example, Vata is the energy of movement and is made up of the elements of Ether (space) and Air.
 The Vata dosha represents these elements, regulating movement in the body (think circulation, heartbeat, and breathing).